 Measure the length to check if readjustment is required.
 It is a good idea to always keep a referenced brass case for faster setting arrangements.

 Please note that these are the general steps.
 And can slightly differ from brand to brand.
 Hence it is a good idea to always read the manual provided with the product.

 If things are in order, trimming a batch of the same caliber cases can be quick.
 Note the setting adjustments for faster future setup

 Below I have shown how to set up my favorite step by step.

 Frankford Arsenal Platinum Series Case Trim & Prep Center

 This is the Platinum Series Case Trim and Prep Center.
-This is my favorite case trimmer and I dare say is the All in one case preparation unit.
+This is my favorite case trimmer and I dare say it is the All-in-one case preparation unit.
 The trimmer is very accurate, has a spinning chamfer and deburr to clean the case mouth after trimming, and also includes a primer pocket cleaner. and these attachments can be changed with other store-bought attachments.
 Along with all that it also includes 6 washers (thin aluminum shiny disk) and 3 collets for high precision trimming.
 Any case from 0.17 Remington to 0.460 Weatherby can be trimmed using this baby.
 To store all these tiny washers and collets it has an inbuilt storage compartment.
 Do you like it too?

 To set up the case trimmer,

 - Open the trimmer head and find the washer that sits on the shoulder and the collet that has the best fit for your ammo case.